Large deviation principles for convolutional Bayesian neural networks: Convolutional Neural Networks: setting of the problem

 \subsection{Examples}

-The {\it receptive field / patch extractor operator} formalism provides a fairly general way to describe different convolutional mechanisms (including stride, padding, pooling, etc.).
-For the sake of clarity, we show below how some classical network architectures can be described within this framework.
+In building a CNN one needs to choose an order for the various stages, including the non-linear activation $\sigma: \RE \to \RE$.
+The most common ordering is: (1) activation, (2) pooling and padding, and (3) convolution; see Chapter 9 in \cite{Goodfellow-et-al-2016}.
+With this notation, the {\it receptive field / patch extractor operator} formalism provides a fairly general way to describe different convolutional mechanisms (including stride, padding, pooling, etc.).
+For the sake of clarity, we show below how two classical network architectures can be described within this framework.